mikekchar/BILL/README.md

 ## Concept

-`bill` is really a filter for a brewing ledger.
-To start you simply run `bill`, passing it no input file.
+`BILL` is really a filter for a brewing ledger.
+To start you simply run `BILL`, passing it no input file.
 It will respond with a skeleton file for you to fill out.
-You can fill out as much information as you want and if you get stuck at any point, you simply give the file back to `bill` to fill in more details.
+You can fill out as much information as you want and if you get stuck at any point, you simply give the file back to `BILL` to fill in more details.

-`bill` takes input files and calculates anything that it is able to calculate and returns a copy of the input file with the calculations made.
-So for instance, you might write a list of malts for the grain bill, along with percentages.  `bill` will then calculate the current gravity of that malt bill.
+`BILL` takes input files and calculates anything that it is able to calculate and returns a copy of the input file with the calculations made.
+So for instance, you might write a list of malts for the grain BILL, along with percentages.  `BILL` will then calculate the current gravity of that malt BILL.

-`bill` will also make suggestions.
-So if you have no malt, `bill` will give you a list of malt that you could choose from.
-You keep modifying the files that `bill` gives you and sending them back to `bill` until the document is as complete as you want it.
+`BILL` will also make suggestions.
+So if you have no malt, `BILL` will give you a list of malt that you could choose from.
+You keep modifying the files that `BILL` gives you and sending them back to `BILL` until the document is as complete as you want it.

+## TODO

+I'm going to experiment with a different form of TODO planning.
+Since `BILL` only transforms files, things TODO are most easily shown by describing a starting file and the desired transition.
+All implemented and unimplemented features are described in the `scenario` directory.
+Implemented features are in `scenario/implemented` while unimplemented features are in `scenario/unimplemented`.

+If you wish to work on `BILL` all you have to do is pick a transformation that is not implemented and implement it.
+Then move the 2 files (the user input and the response that BILL generated) into the `implemented` directory.

 ## Building BILL